coin-or-tools/BuildTools/docs/Home.md

 # BuildTools wiki

 This page used to help users and project managers to find information about COIN-OR.
-In the future, this page will focus more on BuildTools only.

-https://coin-or.github.io/index.html contains current information for users and developers.
+Much of it has been moved to https://coin-or.github.io.
+Information that is particular for the use of the BuildTools project and/or the use of autotools will be collected here for now.

+---

-During transition, also some probably outdated information is still available here:
+During transition, some probably outdated information is still available here:

 ## Detailed Information For Users